before your visit, please review our hospital policies.

 Hospital Hours and Emergency Policy

 Payment is due in full at the time services are rendered.
 Unfortunately, we are not able to extend charge accounts to our clients.
 Acceptable payment methods include cash, debit and credit card.
 No personal cheques will be accepted.
 In some instances, a deposit may be required for significant emergency surgical procedures or hospitalized patients.
-Financing is available through PetCard.
+Financing is available through ScratchPay and PetCard.

 Raw Food Diet Policy